brickbite/hide-youtube-progress/README.md

 - Note: changing the checkbox here does not affect any YouTube pages that are already open

 ### on the YouTube player
-- on a page with a YouTube video, the timestamp in the controls becomes clickable after the page loads. clicking this will toggle the visibility of relevant page elements: progress bar, total time, timestamps on thumbnails, timestamps on endscreen thumbnails
+- on a page with a YouTube video, the timestamp in the controls becomes clickable after the page loads. clicking this will toggle the visibility of relevant page elements
 - hotkey `alt` + `s` anywhere on the page does the same thing as above
+- controlling the youtube player: `left` / `right` arrow keys (or `j` / `l` keys) to seek. full list of keyboard shortcuts can be found [here](https://support.google.com/youtube/answer/7631406).

 ### on the YouTube homepage
 - when set to hide video times, video times on the YouTube homepage are also hidden